12 Ways To Scale Your Business

 The bad news is that you should have already started building our email list, the good news?
 If you’ve built a business without one, then your potential for growth is enormous.

 If you’ve just started to collect email addresses, it’s time to double down on your lead magnet and get more.
 Having an email list is incredibly valuable.
-As of March 2016, my biggest email list is 84,914.
+So far, our biggest email list has had 84,914 subscribers.
 We’re currently getting a few hundred leads a day, so this number is only growing.

 It took over three years (and a lot of money on paid traffic) to get it to that number, so don’t be discouraged if you’re just starting out.